Skip to main content

 Applicants must ensure that they meet all certification requirements and will then complete an attestation of successful job performance and mastery of job-related skills, providing a thorough written response for each competency category.
 Their supervisor will then review and affirm the attestation to ensure accuracy and completeness.
 The core competencies are an integral part of the certification, and a high degree of reliance is placed on the attestation for determining compliance with these skill areas.
 The supervisor reviewing the application form should be familiar with the applicant’s experience, performance, and skills/abilities and be confident that the applicant meets all the requirements outlined in the form.

-TECHNICAL - Provides effective leadership and organization to the department by:
+TECHNICAL - Provides effective leadership and organization to the department:

-• Monitoring senior examination personnel to ensure department mission, goals, and responsibilities are being met
+• Monitors senior examination personnel to ensure department mission, goals, and responsibilities are being met.

-• Effectively participating in departmental policy formulation and strategic planning
+• Participates in policy formulation and strategic planning; implements quality assurance/peer review protocols.

-CONCEPTUAL - Provides effective supervision of the overall activities of financial institutions by:
+CONCEPTUAL - Provides effective supervision of the overall activities of financial institutions:

-• Effectively determining financial institution condition from completed reports of examination
+• Effectively determines financial institution condition from completed reports of examination.

 LEGAL/COMPLIANCE - Effectively demonstrates knowledge of policies, procedures, laws, rules and regulations.

-HUMAN RELATIONS - Provides effective oral and written communications by:
+COMMUNICATIONS - Provides effective oral and written communications:

-• Effectively and clearly communicating with other state agencies and the state legislature
+• Effectively and clearly communicates with other state agencies and the state legislature.

 RECERTIFICATION